Why Choose Copper

 What We Do

-International Copper Association India has taken up this project to improve the situation by advocating better technological options (EE distribution transformers) to reduce no-load and load losses.
+International Copper Association India has taken up this project to improve the situation by advocating better technological options (Reliable and Efficient distribution transformers) to reduce failure rates and improve on losses.
 ICA India is promoting the use of low-loss, high-grade materials for the core and winding to result in low-loss, high-efficiency, Energy Efficient Distribution Transformers (EE DTs).
 The no load losses can be reduced by 75% and load losses by 40% by using Copper windings in place of Aluminium windings.

 Transformer Market Scenario

-Indian Transformers market size is approx. 266,000 MVA in 2012-13.
-The market is expected to year on year growth around 15% mainly due to the recent growth seen in the power sector & capacity addition of 88GW under the 12th five year plan.
+Indian Transformers market size is approx. 282,000 MVA in 2016-17.
+The market is expected to year on year growth around 5% mainly due to thrust in the power sector for providing universal access to electricity & reliable quality power for all in India.